contactlab/polymer-npm-wrapper/README.md

+# :warning: This project is no longer mantained

-# polymer-npm-wrapper - :warning: Deprecated
+# polymer-npm-wrapper
 Unofficial wrapper for getting Polymer v1.8.1 from Git as NPM dependency and exporting it as ES2015 module.

 ### How to use